Celebrate Hawai‘i Weekend: Music

-> Join Willie K, Led Kapaana, Kamakakehau Fernandez and Kapono Na’ili’ili and more in a relaxed afternoon of impromptu music.
+Join Willie K, Led Kaapana, Kamakakehau Fernandez, and Kapono Na’ili’ili for a relaxed afternoon of impromptu music on the Conservatory Lawn.

-> Extend your visit with Aloha Nights on August 18 with an evening performance by Kamakakehau Fernandez, Kapono Na’ili’ili, Led Kapaana, and Willie K. (Special Ticket Required for Aloha Nights)
+Extend your visit with Aloha Nights on August 18 with an evening performance by Kamakakehau Fernandez, Kapono Na’ili’ili, Led Kaapana, and Willie K. (Special Ticket Required for Aloha Nights)

-> About the Performers
+About the Performers

 Kick back and enjoy live performances from renowned Hawaiian singers, slack key guitarists, and more.